What Is Portability?

-Any voucher holder that is in good standing with the housing authority and are not subject to any restrictions.
+Any voucher holder that is in good standing with the housing authority and is not subject to any restrictions.

 Are there any restrictions on eligibility?

 Yes.
-You must live within the jurisdiction of the housing authority in which you applied for rental assistance in order to automatically qualify for eligibility.
-Otherwise, you are required to live in the jurisdiction of the Housing Authority issuing your Section 8 Voucher for the first 12 months of that assistance.
+You must live within the housing authority's jurisdiction in which you applied for rental assistance to automatically qualify for eligibility.
+Otherwise, you are required to live in the jurisdiction of the Housing Authority issuing your Housing Choice Voucher (HCV) for the first 12 months of that assistance.

-Example: You live in the City of Auburn when you applied for assistance, you received a Voucher from the City of Opelika Housing Authority; you must initially use the Voucher in the county’s jurisdiction.
-You may transfer your Section 8 Voucher after you have lived in the county’s jurisdiction for 12 months.
+Example: You live in the City of Opelika when you applied for assistance; you received a Housing Choice Voucher from the Auburn Housing Authority; you must initially use the Voucher in the Auburn Housing Authority's jurisdiction.
+You may request to transfer your HCV assistance after you have lived in the Auburn Housing Authority's jurisdiction for at least 12 months.

-Where can I transfer my Section 8 Voucher?
+Where can I transfer my Housing Choice Voucher assistance?

-A family residing in the city’s (initial housing authority) jurisdiction at the time of application may receive assistance to lease a unit outside of the city’s (initial housing authority) jurisdiction in the jurisdiction of a housing authority anywhere in the United States that is administering a tenant-based (Section 8 Voucher) program.
+A family residing in Auburn's jurisdiction at the time of application may receive assistance to lease a unit outside of Auburn's jurisdiction to the jurisdiction of a housing authority anywhere in the United States that is administering a tenant-based HCV program.

-However, if you choose to move to an area where there is no housing agency to administer your Section 8 Voucher, the housing authority can deny you portability to that area.
+However, if you choose to move to an area where there is no housing agency to administer your Housing Choice Voucher, the housing authority can deny you portability to that area.

-What you should do if you choose to move under the portability provision:
+What should I do if I choose to move under the portability provision?

 Will the programs work the same if I transfer under the portability provision?

-You must meet the income guidelines for the area in which you want to transfer your Section 8 Voucher.
+You must meet the income guidelines for the area you want to transfer your Housing Choice Voucher assistance.

 What are the advantages of moving under the portability provision?

-If you should have any further questions regarding utilizing the portability option, please feel free to contact the HCV Manager, Ms. Star at (334)821-2262.
+If you have any questions regarding utilizing the portability option or need additional information, please feel free to contact Shannon Walters, HCV Manager, at (334) 821-2262, Extension 221.